netanelazran11/BiomedSciAI_ACL_Project/bmfm_targets/evaluation/benchmark_configs_dna/README.md

 ### Expected Runtime

 - Prediction runs are fast, 5-10 min.
 - Training runs can take several hours, depending on how many epochs are requested.
-The number of epochs used for fine-tuning is set in `bmfm_targets/evaluation/benchmark_configs/task/train.yaml` where it is interpolated from the `config.yaml` file field `max_finetuning_epochs`.
+The number of epochs used for fine-tuning is set in [`config.yaml`](./config.yaml) file field `max_finetuning_epochs`.